Warwick Road, the lost Upton Lodge and York Road, 'The Casino', Victoria Terrace

 Ipswich Historic Lettering: Warwick map 51883 detail

 By the 1883 map (above) 'York Road' is not shown, but a boundary between Palmerston and Warwick Roads follows the same (or similar) line down to No. 35.
 Upton Lodge can be seen, angled parallel to Woodbridge Road, north of No. 35.
-One does begin to wonder if York Road was planned, but never actually built.
+York Road was planned, but never actually built.

 The Freehold Land Society's role